jizumer/rock-paper-scissors-arena/README.md

  of facing future codebase growth.
  * External configuration has not been addressed because it has not been considered within scope, and because the statement problem accepts very little configuration at the moment.
+ * As mentioned before, this project structure is a proposal for deploying different apps leveraging on the same domain classes.
+For now, only the backend is available, so there is a main Boot class that scans the whole classpath to instantiate beans.
+When other apps are included, it is intended to evolve to a more complex bootstrap system that boot app-specific context depending on the received commanline arguments or other configurations.

 ### Some helpers